Blossom Seeley: Biography

+Seeley was born Minnie Guyer (or Guiger) in New Haven, Connecticut, to photographer William F. Guyer (or Guiger) and his wife, Mertle F. "Minnie" Winson, who had married in 1880.
 In her teens, she was billed as "The Little Blossom" when she appeared at Sid Grauman's San Francisco, doing specialty acts.
 A top vaudeville headliner, she was known as the "Queen of Syncopation" and helped bring jazz and ragtime into the mainstream of American music.
 She introduced the Shelton Brooks classic "Some of These Days" in vaudeville in 1910, before Sophie Tucker recorded it in 1911.